-Gone are the times when Bitcoin was synonymous with illicit activities.
-Today's celebs of all stripes are turning on to what used to be the obscure money of choice for the internet’s dark places.
-The number of real crypto-enthusiasts among both A-listers and rank-and-file celebrities is growing rapidly so we’ve compiled a list of rich and famous who are really into cryptocurrency.
-They use crypto cards and Bitcoin wallets and are not afraid to tell millions of their fans about it.
+Bitcoin used to be synonymous with illegal stuff but now, celebrities of all stripes are turning on to what used to be the obscure money of choice for the internet’s black markets.
+That’s why the number of real crypto-enthusiasts among celebs is growing rapidly.
+We’ve picked a list of rich and famous who are really into cryptocurrency.
+They use crypto cards and bitcoin wallets and are not afraid to tell millions of their fans about it.

 Read also – Make money via TRASTRA

 Famous Hollywood actor, Ashton Kutcher, is a big technology investor.
 He owns his own venture capital firm, A-Grade Investments, which has financed companies like Uber, Spotify and Airbnb in recent years.
 His company has invested in BitPay, the payment processor that allows merchants to accept payments in Bitcoin.
 Also his firm is backing Unikrn, an eSports betting digital platform.
 In 2012 Kutcher took part in TechCrunch Disrupt NY.

 American rapper Nas has a flourishing career in the venture funding sector.
 His firm, QueensBridge Venture Partners, has invested 25 million dollars into Bitcoin through coinbase wallet.
 He also invested in 40 start-up companies.

 Football star Lionel Messi is the global brand ambassador of Sirin Labs, the creator of a blockchain-based secure smartphone and PC.
 As a star with more than 90 million followers on his social media channels, Messi helped in spreading awareness about the benefits of blockchain.